Retake your A Levels online in your free time!

 Resit your A Levels

-You might decide that you’d rather take another crack at getting the results you wanted.
+You might decide that you’d rather hold off on university and take another crack at getting the results you wanted.
 You can do this in a couple of different ways.

 - Resit the course at school, sixth form or college.

 If you want to retake the course in the exact same way, you can enrol to resit at your school.
 If your school doesn’t offer this option, then they should be able to advise you of local sixth forms or colleges that can accommodate you.

 - Resit the course online.

 You might decide that you want to work or do some volunteering whilst you study.
 If that’s the case, you can enrol on an online course which will give you a lot more flexibility as you’re not confined to a classroom and set timetable.

 You'll also have a personal tutor to help you if you need some extra help on tricky topics.